NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 ![image](img/translator-banner.jpg)

 # Welcome to the Biomedical Data Translator - Technical Documentation Site

+This site hosts the official technical documentation for the Biomedical Data Translator ("Translator") program.
+Key sections of the documentation are:

+- This overview page (and related links), presenting an overview of the Biomedical Data Translator consortium and its platform.
+- [Knowledge Graphs](architecture/biolink/knowledge_graphs.md): Knowledge Graphs - the core scientific principle behind Translator.
+- [Translator Architecture](architecture/index.md): overview of the Translator knowledge integration platform.
+- [Software Development Guide](development-guide/index.md): guidelines for Translator software development, including tutorials.
+- [System Deployment Guide](deployment-guide/index.md): guidelines for Translator systems administration, including continuous integration testing, production deployment and monitoring.

+## Translator Vision

-The vision of the Biomedical Data Translator ("Translator") program is to accelerate translational science "_through an informatics platform that enables interrogation of relationships across the full spectrum of data types_" ([Austin _et al._ 2019](https://doi.org/10.1111/cts.12595), [BDTC 2019a](https://doi.org/10.1111/cts.12591), [BDTC 2019b](https://doi.org/10.1111/cts.12592), [Fecho _et al._ 2022](https://doi.org/10.1111/cts.13301),
+The vision of the Translator program is to accelerate translational science "_through an informatics platform that enables interrogation of relationships across the full spectrum of data types_" ([Austin _et al._ 2019](https://doi.org/10.1111/cts.12595), [BDTC 2019a](https://doi.org/10.1111/cts.12591), [BDTC 2019b](https://doi.org/10.1111/cts.12592), [Fecho _et al._ 2022](https://doi.org/10.1111/cts.13301),